zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/add-data/add-data.md

     ![](images/page-flow.png " ")

-## Task 3: Import Data for the Business Objects
+## Task 3: Import data for the business objects

 Let's now add data for the Department and Employee business objects.
 Instead of using the Data Manager to import data, this time you'll use each business object's Data tab to do the same thing.